-In this post: Cursive writing order to teach letters of the alphabet, including Handwriting Without tears letter order for teaching cursive.
+Did you know there is a specific order to teach cursive letters to promote cursive writing legibility and carryover of cursive handwriting?
+In this post, you’ll learn about cursive writing order to teach letters of the alphabet, including the Handwriting Without Tears letter order for teaching cursive.
 The order that kids should learn the cursive alphabet, including print letter patterns that are directly transferable to cursive alphabet letters.

 Writing cursive letters in a group of similar pencil strokes is helpful for carryover of pencil control practice and letter formation.
 Here is more information on teaching groups of similar cursive letters together in a chunk, or cursive letter families.

 Once kids have a start on cursive letter formation, they can practice in creative ways like on the window.

 Other children who may not be exposed to cursive written work might have their first exposure to cursive in the classroom.
 Still other students might be in a public or private classroom where cursive handwriting has been dropped from the curriculum.
 These kids may need extra practice at home or might need to learn cursive handwriting from the very beginning.

 But where to start when teaching kids (or adults!) the cursive writing alphabet and how to form words in cursive?
 Read on for tips and strategies to get started on learning cursive letters.